Table of Contents

 In Ayurveda Giloy (Tinospora cordifolia) or Guduchi is used in preparation of various medicines and is known for its aphrodisiac, immunostimulant, hepatoprotective, antioxidant, anticancer and ant diabetic actions.
-The stem of plant is used both fresh and dried in treatment of fevers, diabetes, dyspepsia, jaundice, urinary problems, skin diseases, chronic diarrhea, dysentery heart diseases, leprosy, helminthiasis and rheumatoid arthritis.
+The stem of the plant are used both fresh and dried in the treatment of fevers, diabetes, dyspepsia, jaundice, urinary problems, skin diseases, chronic diarrhea, dysentery heart diseases, leprosy, helminthiasis and rheumatoid arthritis.

 Giloy is mentioned in most of the classical texts of Ayurvedic System of Medicine, viz.
 Charak Samhita, Sushruta Samhita and Ashtang Hridaya, Bhava Prakash Nighantu, Dhanvantari Nighantu and various other texts.

 In Sushruta Samhita, Giloy is mentioned under Tikta-Saka Varga and given in the treatment of Kustha (leprosy), Maha-jvara (a kind of fever), Svasa (asthma) and Aruchi (anorexia).

 In Charak Samhita and Ashtang Hridaya, it has been indicated in diseases like Kamala (jaundice), Jvara (fever) and Vatarakta (gout), etc.

 In Bhava Prakash, Giloy is mentioned as bitter tonic, astringent, diuretic and potent aphrodisiac and effective against skin infections, jaundice, diabetes and chronic diarrhea and dysentery.